practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dart/README.md

 2026-02-02: work in progress

-- tbd: fix Wasm for a web browser
 - tbd: do script _random_bitstring_and_flexible_password_generator.dart_ <<<<<<<<<<<<<<<<<<<<<<<<<<<
 - tbd: have its own exe speeds diagram: _programming_languages_exe_speeds_Dart.csv_
 - tbd: put the AOT version into the master diagram